s-knal/hydrabot/docs/README.md

 # Usage

-1. [Install](https://github.com/apps/Hydrab0t) the Hydrab0t GitHub App.
+1. [Install](https://github.com/apps/Hydrab0t) the Hydrab0t GitHub App to your repository.
 2. [Create](#configuration) your play(s).
 Here are some [examples](#examples).
 3. Commit and push the playbook to your repository at `.github/hydrabot.yml`